nabeel-oz/qlik-py-tools/docs/Keras.md

 Steps 1-9 are done through Qlik's data load script, while the predictions can be made through either the load script or in real-time using chart expressions.

-Note that the `sklearn_Explain_Importances` function is not supported for Keras models as these models take in higher dimension data not supported by the Skater library.
+Note that the `sklearn_Explain_Importances` function is currently not supported for Keras models.

 ### Sample Qlik Sense app

 For the explanations below you can refer to [Sample-App-Forecasting-with-Keras](Sample-App-Forecasting-with-Keras.qvf) which trains four different models to predict bicycle rentals in Washington.
+The data source for this app can be found [here](bike-sharing/).

 You will need to reload the app to train the models before you can use the last two sheets to make predictions.